What Are Demonstrative Determiners?

 Demonstrative Determiners vs. Demonstrative Pronouns

-'This,' 'that,' 'these' and 'those' are both demonstrative determiners and demonstrative pronouns.
+'This,' 'that,' 'these' and 'those' can act as both demonstrative determiners and demonstrative pronouns.
 The difference between them is:

-- A demonstrative determiner always comes with a noun: that car, those people.
+- A demonstrative determiner always comes with a noun.

-- A demonstrative pronoun always comes alone and is not accompanied by a noun, for example:
+- A demonstrative pronoun always comes alone and is not accompanied by a noun.

 Demonstrative determiners are such as demonstrative pronouns, the only difference between these two is that 'determiners' must be followed by nouns.
 Demonstrative determiners are picked based on their number and distance.